leonstel/leonstel.github.io/blogs/gmap4.md

 With these types you can easily make a function for grouping markers together.
 For example if you have many mutant types and you want to define with one function call if the input marker is a discoverable mutant.
-Everywhere you want to check that you call this function.

 ```
 // src/app/map/markers.ts